 You might already know of Malmesbury’s rich history as England’s oldest borough or heard about the stunning 12th Century Abbey still very much in use today.
 But there’s so much more to discover in this charming market town.

-Visit the original Market Cross, the Norman Abbey with its tomb of King Athelstan and the free Athelstan Museum with its soon to arrive Turner watercolour, there’s lots to see and do here.
+Visit the original Market Cross, the Norman Abbey with its tomb of King Athelstan and the free Athelstan Museum with its Turner watercolour, there’s lots to see and do here.

 Browse the charming streets and thriving high street with an array of independent retailers and a weekly farmers’ & artisan market (taking place on a Friday).

 View the stunning skyline and enjoy walks (with or without man’s best friend) along the River Avon which winds around the town.
 A free walking guide and details of exciting interactive ‘Explore Malmesbury’ trails and much more can be found at the Tourist Information Centre in the Town Hall.

 Malmesbury has become home to many annual musical, cultural and food event and festivals and is proud to be the home of many famous inventors and entrepreneurs, including the base for Dyson!
 Look out for the annual WOMAD festival at nearby Charlton Park and the annual Malmesbury Festival and Carnival during the summer months.